kachick/chawan/readme.md

 * Chawan uses uses its own browser engine, implemented from scratch.
 Expect bugs and missing features.
-* Chawan has no incremental layouting capabilities yet, so it may be rather slow on large websites with complicated layout.
+* Chawan has no incremental layouting capabilities yet, so it may is rather slow on large websites with complicated layout.
 * While buffers run as separate processes, Chawan does not have any actual sandboxing.
 I would strongly advise against enabling scripting until this